yujunmjiang/data-structures-fall-19/week05/README.md

 }
 ```

-Base on the `blogEntries` array created in the previous step, the AWS SDK to put the first Item into the DynamoDB table.
+Base on the `blogEntries` array that I have created in the previous step, the AWS SDK to put the first Item into the DynamoDB table.